 Parent's Note After an Absence

-On the day a student is absent, his/her parent/guardian should call the attendance clerk at 214.495.6784.
-Upon returning to school, the student or you may leave a voicemail message for the Attendance Clerk at 9722360600, ext 8470must bring a note, signed by the parent that describes the reason for the absence and the date(s) of the absence.
+On the day a student is absent, his/her parent/guardian should call the attendance clerk at 214.495.6784 or you may leave a voicemail message for the Attendance Clerk at 9722360600, ext 8470.
+Upon returning to school, the student must bring a note, signed by the parent that describes the reason for the absence and the date(s) of the absence.
 After 5 school days, the absence will be considered unexcused if a note has not been received by the school office.
 Faxed notes may be accepted if they contain all required information including the parent/guardian signature.
 Emails will not be accepted.

 Doctor's Note After and Absence for Illness